-Attributes (with ele ements that enhance and diminish natur al character) Name Level of natural character General description of area Elements that describe natural character Water Land cover and land use Terrestrial biotic Abiotic systems and landform Perceptual approximately 27 km 2 in area, with a width of 5.5 km and length of 8 km.
+Attributes (with ele ements that enhance and diminish natur al character) Name Level of natural character General description of area Elements that describe natural character Water Land cover and land use Terrestrial biotic Abiotic systems and landform Perceptual harbour is approximately 27 km2 in area, with a width of 5.5 km and length of 8 km.
 Development of the landward extent has been largely from farming practices and associated housing.
-More recently rural residential subdivision has been a popular activity along the Öhiwa Harbour coastline, with a small increase in the visual clutter along the landward extent.
+More recently rural residential subdivision has been a popular activity along the Ohiwa Harbour coastline, with a small increase in the visual clutter along the landward extent.
 The harbour mouth is highly dynamic with the sand spit changing its form on a frequent basis.
-Historical residential lots for Öhiwa are now located within the harbour's water body, having been eroded. far western end of the harbour. nationally significant Uretara Island, Hiwarau coastal vegetation and Pataua and Motuotu Island.
+Historical residential lots for Ōhiwa are now located within the harbour's water body, having been eroded. far western end of the harbour. nationally significant Uretara Island, Hiwarau coastal vegetation and Pataua and Motuotu Island.
 4 The harbour supports a diverse system of flora and fauna and is unique. Ōhiwa Harbour Margins (OM) Map 27 High The margins of Öhiwa Harbour are the areas that still retain intertidal natural environments but have been physically separated from the harbour as a result of roading infrastructure.
-These areas contribute to the experience of Intertidal saltmarsh habitats.
+These areas Intertidal saltmarsh habitats.
 Remnant harbour margin retained.
 The water body in these areas is managed for tidal movement.
 Land use remains as a harbour intertidal zone.
-1 The harbour itself is largely unmodified and displays large areas of saltmarsh and mangrove habitats and pockets of freshwater wetlands grading to saltmarsh.
-1 The natural processes have been modified for the inlet and outlet of water with modification around the feature.
-However, the feature has adapted and displays similar patterns to that found on the true 1 The pockets of harbour margin display the natural harbour margin as compared to the modified extent from the road edge.
-These areas contribute to the scenic quality of the
+1 The harbour itself is largely unmodified and displays large areas of saltmarsh and mangrove habitats and pockets of freshwater wetlands grading to 1 The natural processes have been modified for the inlet and outlet of water with modification around the feature.
+However, the feature has adapted and displays similar patterns to that 1 The pockets of harbour margin display the natural harbour margin as compared to the modified extent from the road edge.
+These areas contribute to the scenic